Troy Drayton

-Troy Anthony Drayton (born June 29, 1970) is an American former professional football tight end from 1993 to 2001.
-He played in nine seasons in the National Football League (NFL), mainly for the Los Angeles/St. Louis Rams and the Miami Dolphins.
+Troy Anthony Drayton (born June 29, 1970) is an American former professional football player who was a tight end for nine season in the National Football League (NFL) from 1993 to 2001, primarily for the Los Angeles/St. Louis Rams and the Miami Dolphins.
 He was selected by the Rams in the second round of the 1993 NFL draft.
-He was an All-American at Pennsylvania State University where he played from 1989 to 1992.
+He played college football for the Penn State Nittany Lions from 1989 to 1992, earning third-team All-American homors in 1992.
 He currently resides in Coral Springs, Florida.